timoweiss/de.htwg.se.go/README.md

 If you run the application, it will initialize a simple Text-UI (as you can see below).
 The usage is like stealing candy from a baby.

-1. To set a stone to the field, just type in the choords (eg. 55)
-2. The
-3. asd
-4. asd

 ```
 	0 1 2 3 4 5 6 7 8